XKNX/xknx/docs/home_assistant.md

 Configuration:
 --------------

-The configuration works as described within [Home Assistant documentation](https://home-assistant.io/components/#search/knx) with the difference that the component is called `xknx` instead of `knx`.
+The configuration for the manually checked out version works the same as described within [Home Assistant KNX documentation](https://home-assistant.io/components/#search/knx) with the difference that the component is called `xknx` instead of `knx` (which is be the HASS default KNX integration name).

 ### Platform: